pocession/JapanHousePrice/README.md

 ![randomForest](/Result/randomForest.png?raw=true)

 ## 6.3 Visualization
-* ### "Total.floor.area.m.2.", "Area.m.2.": I already know both are highly correlated with price but "Total.floor.area.m.2." is more correlated with price (p value of floor area and area is 0.62 and 0.47, respectively).
+* ### "Total.floor.area.m.2.", "Area.m.2.":
+I already know both are highly correlated with price but "Total.floor.area.m.2." is more correlated with price (p value of floor area and area is 0.62 and 0.47, respectively).
 Since both variables are also co-dependent (correlation = 0.7), I will keep "Total.floor.area.m.2." and remove the other.
 I also identify some outliers and will remove them before modeling.
 And I notice that fewer house with total floor area larger than 1000 mm2 and also have higher price.
 I will create another variable to represent those big and expensive houses.
 ![Price_floor_area1](/Result/Price_floor_area1.png?raw=true)

-* ### "Year.of.Construction", "Year": The price is highly correlated with the year of construction and is also little positively correlated with the year of sold.
+* ### "Year.of.Construction", "Year":
+The price is highly correlated with the year of construction and is also little positively correlated with the year of sold.
 Therefore, I decide to create another variable representing the house of age.
 I also decide to create a variable to show the house is new or old when it is sold (Age < 1).
 ![Year](/Result/Year.png?raw=true)

-* ### The most important factor variable: "Building.structure": I see there are some houses with rare structrues.
+* ### The most important factor variable "Building.structure":
+I see there are some houses with rare structrues.
 I decide to create a variable to represent common and rare structure.
 I also see there is a trend that house with certain structrues are more expensive.
 I will create another new variable to represent this trend (e.g., w (stands for woods) are more expensive than RC and SRC).
 ![Structure](/Result/Structure.png?raw=true)

 # 7 Feature engineering